 Macbeth is the story of a Scottish general, Macbeth, who encountered a prophecy from three witches that he would be the King of Scotland one day.
 Accordingly, Macbeth became greedy and ambitious and murdered King Duncan with his wife’s help to acquire the Scottish throne.

 However, an acute sense of guilt with paranoia forced him to commit more murders.
 And the bloodbath ultimately led to the civil war that ended with Macbeth’s death.

 The available chronology has made it clear that Caesar or Julius Caesar or The Tragedy of Julius Caesar could be the oldest one among Hamlet, Macbeth, and Caesar.

-Now the question is who is the oldest among Hamlet, Macbeth, Caesar, and the Bard of Avon.
+Now the question is who is the oldest among Hamlet, Macbeth, Caesar, and the Shakespeare the bard of avon.

 If Bard of Avon is taken only as a title conferred to Shakespeare, Caesar is the oldest.
 However, if it indicates the writer itself, Shakespeare (1564-1616) is the oldest who later penned the plays like Hamlet, Macbeth, and Caesar.